Best Practices For Managing Private School Endowments Efficiently

 It is a fiduciary responsibility that needs to be delegated to a qualified financial committee.
 With their practical knowledge in the field, it will be easier for them to establish and implement a comprehensive investment strategy.
 The management of the school provides the needed support, and investment advisors make decisions considering them.

-In order to ensure appropriate law adherence, legal counsel is appointed to review all the policies and procedures followed.
+To ensure appropriate law adherence, legal counsel is appointed to review all the policies and procedures followed.

 2. Adequate Monitoring

-Every institution having endowment funds should responsibly manage their investment.
+Every institution having endowment funds should responsibly manage its investment.
 They should implement particular policies and procedures and check timely if they are being followed.
 The Uniform Prudent Management of Institutional Funds Act (UPMIFA) has advised criteria guiding the endowment fund’s adequate spending and preservation.

-These policies intend to streamline the consistency and sustainability of cash-flows.
+These policies intend to streamline the consistency and sustainability of cash flows.
 Making a large number of investments or spending huge amounts of money in a year can impact the future operating budget negatively.

-3. Follow Due Diligence Process
+3. Follow the Due Diligence Process

 However, a few of these investment funds do not provide transparency regarding their financial activities and underlying assets.
 Others have foreign domiciles that bring potential risks that need to be charged.